 You can see if you're over watering your monstera because it's leaves will turn brown.

-Monstera does well in average humidity conditions, but it will appreciate if you increase it.
+Monstera does well in average humidity conditions, but it will appreciate if you increase it because its natural environment it's humid.

 There are many ways to increase humidity levels but the most effective are humidifier and grouping plants together.